Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Lyapnov analysis for NAG and FISTA

 \subsection{The construction of a novel Lyapunov function}

-Following the principled way outlined in~\citep{chen2022revisiting}, we construct a novel Lyapunov function in two main steps: first, by introducing the iterative sequence $\mathbf{S}_{k}$ for the mixed energy, and then by adjusting the coefficient of the potential energy to align with this mixed energy.
+Following the principled approach outlined in~\citet{chen2022revisiting}, we construct a novel Lyapunov function in two main steps: first, by introducing the new mixed sequence $\mathbf{S}_{k}$ to define the mixed energy, and second, by adjusting the coefficient of the potential energy to align with this mixed energy.

 \begin{itemize} \item[(\textbf{1})]